-- a) meeting a total number of transactions;
+- meeting a total number of transactions;

-- b) turnover of transactions;
+- turnover of transactions;

-- c) revenue generated;
+- revenue generated;

-- d) retention of clients with high commissions comparing the market;
+- retention of clients with high commissions comparing the market;

-- e) fixed remuneration based on the number of new clients attracted.
+- fixed remuneration based on the number of new clients attracted.

 The incentive is not to lead employees to act only in the favour of their own or the Company's interest.